How To Pack in a Carry-On Bag for Every Trip

 away carry-on bag

-Here are a few of our favorite options right now:
+Here are a few of our favorite options:

 You'll want to keep the size in mind.
 Most major U.S. airlines require carry-on bags to be no larger than 22 inches by 14 inches by 9 inches.
 Most carry-on bags you can buy today fit that bill – including some larger versions.
 Just keep in mind that some European airlines have slightly smaller requirements, and bigger carry-on bags may not fit in the overhead compartments of smaller regional jets in the U.S.